Last updated on May 11, 2026

 Reanimation cards return cards from the graveyard to the battlefield.
 When these explicitly say “return” it means that it’s moving those cards from zone to zone.
 Nothing is being cast.

-There are a few cards that don’t follow this “return” clause in my rankings, but they’re included because they still have the sentiment of reanimation.
+There are a few cards that don’t follow this “return” clause in my rankings, but they’re included because they have the same end result as traditional reanimation.

 Does Reanimating Count as Casting?